-The registrar is responsible for verifying enrollment according to the general guidelines in the table of enrollment verification guidelines.
+The registrar is responsible for verifying enrollment according to the general guidelines in the "Enrollment Verification Guidelines" table.
+Correspondence courses are not considered for enrollment verification purposes.

 COOPERATIVE EDUCATION

 Cooperative Education at ASU is any educational program that requires alternating classroom and work experience in government or industry.
 The work experience exists for its educational value.